govindkailas/rabbitmq-operator-demo/README.md

 # RabbitMQ Operator Demo
 We are going to try a simple RabbitMQ cluster created using RabbitMQ operator.
 Once the cluster is up, will use the `go` producer to publish some messages.
 We will later consume those messages using the consumers.
+The RabbitMQ Cluster installation also include the Streams, so now you have classic queue and steams(pub/sub) in one place.

 # Prerequsites
-1. Expect that you already have a working kubernetes cluster with the needed permissions to run everything.
+1. Expect that you already have a working kubernetes cluster with the cluster admin role to run everything.
 2. Go must be installed

 ## Install RabbitMQ Cluster Operator